rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 Leaving her phone on the counter with her clothes, Amy wandered into the shower.
 There was a bench that looked promising if they pulled it away from the wall.
 She could imagine pushing him back until he was laying full-length, and then straddling him…

-If he ever got here.
+If he ever gets here.
 Scowling at the door, she picked up her phone again and texted him.

 “What’s taking so long? 🤨”